 When the news broke of Pat Long’s death aged just 41 last Friday (August 24), hundreds were swift to pay heartfelt tribute to the former NME journalist and author of its definitive chronicle, The History of the NME: High Times and Low Lives at the World’s Most Famous Music Magazine.
 In among all the wonderfully touching messages and memories, there was one tweet that recalled how, during Pat’s fledgling steps into music journalism at the now-defunct Select magazine, the staff there used to call him ‘Rocking’ Pat Long.
 Why?
 “Because he was the only one of us who could have been on the cover.
 A lovely man and a fine writer.”

 Sharp in both dress and mind, Pat has a special place in the long, illustrious history of NME.
 He was an avid reader of the magazine while growing up in Hertfordshire, where he and his younger sister Jane formed a close bond over their mutual music fanaticism.
 After school, he studied English at UCL, joining Select almost immediately after he graduated in 1999.
-From there he moved on to NME in 2002, taking the role of Live Editor.
+After a brief spell at Kerrang! he moved on to NME in 2002, taking the role of Live Editor.
 From the outset he oozed class, humour and passion, his dedication and commitment to the job clear for all to see.
 Although his fandom bordered on obsession – his arcane knowledge of music and popular culture in general put the rest of the staff to shame – he never forgot that the world of rock ‘n’ roll was supposed to be fun, and what we were paid to do really was a privilege.
 This was reflected in his own writing, which was crisp, incisive and wonderfully witty, and also in the good-time, carefree nature of the bands he played bass in, The Action Time and Wheels.

 His role saw him take many young, inexperienced writers under his wing and show them the ropes.
 Many of the writers who blossomed under his tutelage became big NME names themselves, and went on to forge successful, high-profile media careers – including Tim Jonze, James McMahon, Leonie Cooper and Krissi Murison (who was NME editor from 2009 to 2012).